adamwkaczmarek/kafka-connect-playground/redis-sink-example/README.md

-# Simple Kafka Connect example
+# Simple Kafka Connect Redis example
 In this example we will generating mock data using DataGen and streaming them to Redis (using Kafka Connect Redis).

 # Setup